Ahmad Kasravi: In Mazandaran

-After Forty days after the death of his wife, on 20 September, Kasravi handed over his children to his brother and left for Tehran again.
+After forty days after the death of his wife, on 20 September, Kasravi handed over his children to his brother and left for Tehran again.
 When Kasravi was on his way to Tehran, Mohammad Taqi Pessian was killed in Khorasan.
 On 12 October, after a long trip, he arrived in Tehran, and after some rest, he went to see the then Minister of Justice, Amid al-Saltanah, but there was no room for him in the judiciary.
 Thus, Kasravi was caught in bipolar again.
 He remarried in Tehran.
 Eventually, he was made a member of the Mazandaran Appeal.
-On 17 November, Kasravi left for Mazandaran, where at that time the only way to get there was to use horses and Mule, and Kasravi rented a horse and ran away.
+On 17 November, Kasravi left for Mazandaran, where at that time the only way to get there was to use horses and mules, and Kasravi rented a horse and ran away.
 At this time, Amir Moayed Savadkuhi had revolted against the government in Savadkuh and Sardar Sepah (Reza Shah) had sent an army to suppress him and Kasravi's caravan in Firoozkooh was prevented from following the trip.
 So the Cossacks sent him with another caravan, but because the caravan was not satisfied with his company, Kasravi left him and set off on foot to Sari.
 It was during this trip that Kasravi first came across Iranian dialects and became aware of their existence.
 Despite all the difficulties, he finally arrived in Sari and stayed there for four months, bringing his wife there as well.
 He enjoyed life in Mazandaran, where he studied the Mazandaran language and studied.
 At this time, Simko Shikak had reached Mahabad and surrendered to the gendarmes and killed them.
 On the other hand, in Mazandaran, Amir Moayed's revolt had subsided and he had surrendered.